Good morning all,

 The sinks were all putrid.

 The oven was deperately unclean.
 Inches, unclean.
 The stovetop burners are not all working either.
+We've decided to ditch it and just buy a new one.

 The bathroom was left black and brown in places with scum and filth - they didn't even bother rinsing out the bath after the dogs had obviously been washed in there (apparently they did clean some things).